SpineModel/spinemodel.github.io/_posts/2016-03-16-faq-WhySpineDrawnThatWay.md

 ---
-title: Why is the Spine Model visualisation done the way it is? category : FAQ
+title: Why is the Spine Model visualised the way it is? category : FAQ
 permalink: why-spine-drawn-that-way.html
 tags: [FAQ]